tarwn/lessthandot-hugo/blogs/content/posts/2013-10-07-angularjs-vs-knockout-introduction-1.md

   </li>
 </ul>

-Before I dive into either of these libraries, though, I need some assurance that they will support the browsers I need, won&#8217;t get me into an odd licensing situation, and have sizable communities maintaining them.
-Here is a list of all the libraries I&#8217;ve incorporated in the series:
+Before I dive into either of these libraries, though, I need some assurance that they will support the browsers I need, won't get me into an odd licensing situation, and have sizable communities maintaining them.
+Here is a list of all the libraries I've incorporated in the series:

 <table class="tables" style="border-collapse: collapse">
   <tr>